muthu304/cybersecurity-internship-task-1/README.md

-# 🔐 Cybersecurity Internship – Task 1: Network Reconnaissance using Nmap
+# 🔐 Cybersecurity Internship – Task 1: Scan Your Local Network for Open Ports

 ## 🧭 Objective

-Learn and apply basic network reconnaissance techniques using `Nmap` to identify live hosts, scan ports, understand service exposure, and document findings as part of an internship project.
+-Learn to discover open ports on devices in your local network to understand network exposure.

 ---